AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-datasets.md

 * [Datasets documentation](https://experienceleague.adobe.com/docs/experience-platform/catalog/datasets/overview.html)
 * [Datasets API (part of Catalog Service) reference](https://www.adobe.io/experience-platform-apis/references/catalog/#tag/Datasets)

-Now that all of our schemas, identities, and datasets are in place, we can [enable them for Real-time Customer Profile](enable-profiles.md).
+Now that all of our schemas, identities, and datasets are in place, we can [enable them for Real-Time Customer Profile](enable-profiles.md).